gabrielmcg/Docker-docs/ops/README.md

 <div class="section"><h2 class="title sectiontitle">Red Hat Enterprise Linux operating system</h2>

 <p class="p">This solution is built using Red Hat Enterprise Linux (see <a class="xref" href="#lifecycle__rhel-components-table-content">Table 18</a>) as the base operating system.
 When upgrading the operating system on the
-VMs, first verify that the OS version is compatible to run Docker EE by looking at the Docker OS compatibility metric.</p>
+VMs, first verify that the OS version is compatible with Docker EE by looking at the Docker OS compatibility matrix.</p>